 How to Make a Pocket - Instructions

-There are 7 steps to how to sew a pocket starting with making a pattern.
-These pockets can be used for clothing, bags and absolutely anything you can think of.
+There are 7 steps to how to sew a pocket, starting with making a pattern.
+These DIY pockets can be used for clothing, bags, and absolutely anything you can think of.

-Determine the size and shape of the pocket you would like and draw it on a piece of paper.
+Determine the pocket size and shape you would like and draw it on a piece of paper.
 The easiest way to make it symmetrical is to fold a piece of paper in half and draw one side of the pocket.

 Step 2 - Add the Seam Allowance